 - Download: 55 Mbps (76% drop-off)

 To give some context for these results, I can say that the connection speed in each location is enough to stream in HD without buffering issues.
 Also, as is obvious, you can see that the speeds drop the further the server is from my location in Europe.

-Simply put, NordVPN’s speeds are definitely not the best, but they are pretty good for most usage.
+Simply put, NordVPN’s speeds are among the best and should be enough for most users.